top of page

 X-Men Mutant Academy GBC

-Game Boy fighting games just never worked.
+Game Boy fighting games just never worked out.
 They would always come out broken and this is no exception.
-Urban Champion had more depth.
+Urban Champion had more depth than this.
 You can just mash low attack to victory.
 It has exclusives Pyro and Apocalypse playable for the first time at least.

 Release: Jul 14, 2000